uptechteam/ios-cookbook/10-debugging.md

 You can do this while the app is paused on a breakpoint, or you can configure a breakpoint to run a Debugger Command + "Automatically continue after execution".
 This way you can make changes flawlessly, without stopping and rebuilding the app.

 The full list of LLDB commands can be found [here](https://lldb.llvm.org/use/map.html).

+Writing LLDB commands by hand can get really tedious, so the good <sub>(we don't know for sure)</sub> people at Facebook created a collection of LLDB commands called **[Chisel](https://github.com/facebook/chisel)**.
+Install it using the instructions in the repo and you can use the commands just like the standard ones.

+💡 Sometimes, Chisel commands can stop working.
+In this case instead of rebuilding the project / reopening Xcode – run `command source ~/.lldbinit` to reload them again.

 ### 3. Xcode Instruments